 The man smiled.
 “Would you believe me if I said no?”
 When Tannor glared but didn’t answer, he added, “I wouldn’t believe a thing I say, if I were you.”

-He sounded genuinely sad to say it.
-She found herself actually wanting to believe him—a sure sign she needed to get back to a computer.
-She was the last person capable of reading subtlety.
-Goren took one of the captive’s solid arms while she took the other.
-She refused to look at the intruder’s face.
+She almost wanted to laugh—a sure sign she needed to get back to a computer.
+Goren took one solid arm, she took the other, and she refused to look at the intruder’s face.

 Fil tapped behind his ear and called, “Keep in touch!” and then he and Lorn disappeared into the hall.

 Tannor adjusted her grip nervously and prodded their captive over the debris and out the door.
 Goren followed behind, grumbling, “Shoot him in the leg, it’ll go faster.”